rachelbellavia/IS590OM-USWNT/2009Data/USWNT/Playerdata_csv.md

 ### Club

 This column represents the club team the individual plays for when not with the U.S. Women's National Team.

-One player does not have a club team identified.
-This value is represented as "NoClub".